electron/electron/docs/api/browser-window.md

 #### Event: 'enter-full-screen'

-Emitted when the window enters full screen state.
+Emitted when the window enters a full-screen state.

 #### Event: 'leave-full-screen'

-Emitted when the window leaves full screen state.
+Emitted when the window leaves a full-screen state.

 #### Event: 'enter-html-full-screen'

-Emitted when the window enters full screen state triggered by html api.
+Emitted when the window enters a full-screen state triggered by HTML API.

 #### Event: 'leave-html-full-screen'

-Emitted when the window leaves full screen state triggered by html api.
+Emitted when the window leaves a full-screen state triggered by HTML API.

 #### Event: 'app-command' _Windows_